hadley/adv-r/OO-essentials.md

 is(fit, "mle")
 ```

 You can get a list of all S4 generics with `getGenerics()`, and all S4 classes with `getClasses()`, but note that this list includes shim classes for S3 classes and base types.
-Different packages may define different classes with the same name, so functions that list generics, classes or methods will also say which package they're defined in.
 You can list all S4 methods with `showMethods()`, optionally restricting either by generic or by class (or both).
-It's also a good idea to supply `where = search()` to restrict to methods defined by attached packages, not by packages loaded by attached packages.
+It's also a good idea to supply `where = search()` to restrict to methods available from the global environment.

 ### Defining classes and creating objects

 In S3, you can turn any object into an object of a particular class just by setting the class attribute.
-S4 is much stricter: you must define the representation of the call using `setClass()`, and the only way to create it is through the constructer function `new()`.
+S4 is much stricter: you must define the representation of the call using `setClass()`, and create an new object with `new()`.
 An S4 class has three key properties:

-* a __name__: an alpha-numeric string that identifies the class
+* a __name__: an alpha-numeric class identifier

 * a named list of __slots__ (fields), providing slot names and
   permitted classes.
 For example, a person class might be represented by a character name and a numeric age:
   `list(name = "character", age = "numeric")`

 * a string giving the class it inherits from, or in S4 terminology,
   __contains__.
-You can provide multiple classes to get multiple
+You can provide multiple classes for multiple
-  inheritance, but this is best avoided because it's
+  inheritance, but this is best avoided as it adds much complexity.

+S4 classes have two other optional properties, a __validity method__, which tests if an object is valid, and a __prototype__ object, which defines default values for fields not supplied when `new()` is called.
+See `?setClass` for more details.

-The representation and contains classes can S4 classes, S3 classes registered with `setOldClass()`, or the the implicit class of a base type.
-You can also use the special class "ANY" which allows any type as input.
+In `slots` and `contains` you can provide S4 classes, S3 classes registered with `setOldClass()`, or the the implicit class of a base type.
+In `slots` you can also use the special class "ANY" which does not restrict the input.

 The following example creates a Person class with fields name and age, and an Employee class that inherits from person.
 The Employee class inherits the slots and methods from the Person, and adds an additional slot, boss.
+To create objects we call `new()` with the name of the call, and name-value pairs of slot values.

 ```R
 setClass("Person",